arzwa/MultilocusIsland/docs/draft-hapdip2.md

 described for sex chromosomes versus autosomes [@lasne2017], although this would of course depend on the relative extent of divergent selection in both phases.
-Although general theoretical predictions are challenging to make here as well without making numerous additional detailed assumptions, our work could provide a framework to guide empirical investigation of questions related to the relative importance of genetic variation in haploid-biased versus diploid-biased genes for local adaptation and reproductive isolation.
+While general theoretical predictions are challenging to make without making numerous additional assumptions, the fact that life cycle details can be accounted for using a few effective parameters (as in e.g. @fraisse2021b) can be useful in the empirical investigation of questions related to the relative importance of genetic variation in haploid-biased versus diploid-biased genes for local adaptation and reproductive isolation.

-## The genetic architecture of local adaptation at equilibrium
+## Heterogeneous architectures of polygenic barriers

-The assumption of a homogeneous architecture with some shared dominance coefficient across the entire barrier does not, however, appear very realistic.
+The assumption of a homogeneous architecture with equal effects on fitness all barrier loci does not, however, appear very realistic.
 We hence directed our attention to the more biologically relevant situation of a heterogeneous genetic architecture, where both dominance and selection coefficients vary across loci.
-The extent of adaptive differentiation that can be maintained in the polygenic regime was shown to be rather strongly affected by the variance of selective effects in the barrier (@fig:gammas), but much less so by variation in dominance coefficients when the latter are independent of the former (@fig:betas).
+The extent of adaptive differentiation that can be maintained was shown to be rather strongly affected by the variance of selective effects in the barrier (@fig:gammas), but much less so by variation in dominance coefficients when the latter are independent of the former (@fig:betas).
 When migration is not too strong, heterogeneity in selection coefficients is likely to weaken the barrier to gene flow generated by local adaptation relative to a homogeneous barrier with the same average selection intensity per locus (@fig:gammas).

+## The genetic architecture of local adaptation at equilibrium

 We find that for low levels of reproductive isolation, as determined by the gff (recall that $\RI = 1-g$, where $g$ is, in turn, determined jointly by